-I had tried some pile fabrics on the E 6000 in the past, found the knitting a bit loose for my liking, but by lightly felting (wool yarn) the result, I had a stable, attractive fabric that could easily be cut and sewn in combination with other knit companion DBJ fabrics.
-Another option in wearables to add stability may be an iron on knit interfacing used on areas of pile knit.
-This time I pushed the back bed tension as much as physically possible with the yarn used, and was happier with the result.
+I had tried some pile fabrics on the E 6000 in the past, found the knitting too loose for my liking, but by light felting (wool yarn) result, I had a stable, attractive fabric that could easily be cut and sewn in combination with other knit companion DBJ fabrics.
+Another option in wearables to add stability may be an iron-on knit interfacing used on areas of pile knit.
+When I pushed the back bed tension as much as physically possible with the yarn used and was happier with the result.
 The only problem I encountered was in thinking I could knit a few extra rows on the back bed only before dropping the knit off the machine for inspection.
 The old adage still applies: if more than a row or 2 are to be knit across all stitches on any single machine bed, each yarn has an optimum tension required for stitches to form properly.
 Pushing limits will lead to problems.
 I had a lovely lock jam.
-For wide ribs the same principle applies: the more stitches on either bed, the closer tension on that bed to what number would apply to single bed stocking stitch on that bed.
+For wide ribs, the same principle applies the more stitches on either bed, the closer tension on that bed to what number would apply to stocking stitch on that bed.

-Two color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for EO pusher set up on back bed.
-Back bed setting is the same as for the one color pattern, Front bed knits in LX throughout.
-In theory stitches may be dropped every 4 rows.
+Two-color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for 1X1 pusher set up on the back bed.
+The back bed tension setting is the same as for the one color pattern, the front bed knits in LX throughout.
+In theory, stitches may be dropped every 4 rows.
 Some yarns may split and catch the alternate color requiring dropping after each color is used, others will tolerate much less frequent dropping.
 It is all an experiment to start with.

 Again: the back bed tension must be as tight as possible, the front bed at least 1.5 tension numbers higher until tests determine what is best for the yarn being used.
 Multiple strands of some thinner yarn may also be worth a shot.
 Weights are needed on the knitting, no matter what brand machine is in use.

-the 2 color version, with adjusted tension on back bed
+the 2 color version, with adjusted tension on the back bed

-At the end of knitting pile, add anchoring rows of knit on back bed only (tension may need to be changed after a couple of rows), proceed as preferred.
+At the end of knitting the pile, add anchoring rows of knitting on the back bed only (tension may need to be changed after a couple of rows), proceed as preferred.

 embossed one color pile (black 2/8 wool)